davidolejniczak/LegoPriceEDA/README.md

 # LegoPricePredictor

 A project that scrapes Lego pricing data from various websites and past market sales to predict expected value growth using statistical analysis.

-This project also integrates Google Sheets API for data storage and utilizes AuthO.
+This project showcases my ability to integrate data collection, cloud services, and statistical analysis into a cohesive and impactful tool for investment analysis.
 ---

 ### Project Overview
-The LegoPricePredictor project analyzes the potential investment value of Lego sets by scraping data from:
+The LegoPricePredictor project analyzes the potential investment value of Lego sets by analyzing historical prices for retired Leto sets.

 1. **Lego official website**: Product pricing and set details.
-2. **Lego set pricing site**: Historical pricing trends.
+2. **Lego price data sets off Kaggle**: Historical pricing data.

-The project employs predictive modeling to estimate ROI (Return on Investment) for Lego sets post-retirement.
-It leverages statistical methods and visualizations to offer actionable insights for Lego enthusiasts and investors.
+The project employs predictive modeling to estimate ROI for Lego sets post-retirement.
+It leverages statistical methods and visualizations to offer insights for Lego investors like myself.

 ---